swaindhruti/GoUnplan-Site/SERVER_ACTIONS.md

 - `getHostApplications` - Gets all pending host applications
 - `approveHostApplication` - Approves a host application
 - `rejectHostApplication` - Rejects a host application

+### Buisness Management

+- `getTotalRevenue` - Calculates total confirmed and refund revenue by the platform
+- `refundBooking` - Update the DB for bookings after a refund is completed by Uplan Admin

+## Host Actions

+### Host Management

+- `getHostDetails` - Fetches details about a specific host
+- `updateHostProfile` - Updates a host's profile information (name, bio, etc.)

+### Travel Plan Management

+- `createTravelPlan` - Creates a new travel plan for a host
+- `getHostTravelPlansByStatus` - Retrieves travel plans created by a host filtered by status (ACTIVE/INACTIVE)